 In-home alcohol addiction recovery is a modern solution for the busy, fast-paced lifestyles of today.

 Unlike a traditional addiction rehabilitation clinic, where patients meet in groups, in-home rehab means that our patients get dedicated, one-on-one attention.

-Elite Home Detox provides a 24/7 onsite nurse to monitor the patient, make changes to the treatment plan as necessary, and answer any questions that the patient, friends, or family may have.
+Elite Home Detox provides a 24/7 onsite medical professional to monitor the patient, make changes to the treatment plan as necessary, and answer any questions that the patient, friends, or family may have.
 We are with our patients every step of the way to ensure a safe and healthy recovery with long-lasting results.

 Convenient and private

 Both inpatient and outpatient clinics require patients to travel to their destination.
 This is not only costly, but it also requires a significant amount of the patient’s time.
 In-home addiction rehabilitation works with the patient’s schedule, minimizing disruptions while maximizing results.

 Some people may find group therapy beneficial.
 However, since addiction recovery is an intense and involved process, many patients prefer discretion while rehabilitating.
 That’s why Elite Home Detox brings our services directly to our patients for unmatched convenience and privacy.

 From genetics to social environment, many factors can contribute to a person developing an addiction to alcohol.
 These same factors need to be addressed during alcohol addiction rehab for a successful and lasting recovery.
 From detox to counseling that helps patients develop healthy coping mechanisms, Elite Home Detox offers the same services and quality of care as traditional rehab clinics.

 Our team is thoroughly trained in addiction recovery, and every program is overseen by our medical director to ensure quality care.